spinnylights/vulkan-notes/vulkan_notes.md

 These are handles for accessing subpass inputs within fragment shaders.
 Their names all contain the string `subpassInput`.
-Like sampler types, they can have a `u` or `i` prefix indicating integral type, and otherwise are taken as single-precision floating point.
+Like sampler types, they can have a `u` or `i` prefix indicating integer type, and otherwise are taken as single-precision floating point.
 They can also have the suffix `MS`, indicating a multi-sampled subpass input.
 So, `subpassInput` is a single-precision floating point subpass input, `isubpassInputMS`